Two weeks in Portugal: our complete itinerary and tips

 Where to stay in Portugal

-However, it’s important to choose your lodging carefully, especially in big cities.
-As in any destination, some areas are better than others, and cheaper accommodation can sometimes come with hidden drawbacks — those little surprises you only notice when you arrive, when it’s usually too late to change plans.
+However, it’s important to choose your lodging carefully, especially in big cities: as in any other place in the world, there are better and worse areas, and cheaper options may come with drawbacks that are hard to notice when booking — those little inconveniences you only realize once you arrive, when it’s usually too late.

-One key factor to watch out for is stairs.
-Many accommodations are in historic buildings — which adds to their charm — but these buildings rarely have elevators.
-Before booking, check the description carefully to see which floor the accommodation is on and whether there’s an elevator.
-Reading reviews and even contacting the property in advance can help you avoid unexpected issues — like the one we had in Porto.
+One very important point is the stairs: many places are located in historic buildings, which adds to their charm, but these buildings rarely have elevators.
+Before booking, read the description carefully to check which floor the apartment or room is on and whether there’s an elevator.
+Review the comments and contact the property directly to avoid surprises like the one we had in Porto.

-Below, I’ve listed the places we stayed during our road trip , along with some other options I considered while planning.
+Below are the accommodations we used for this road trip, along with some other options I considered while planning the trip.

 .